vivmk/techaware/README.md

 ---

-A simple open source Blog to get people closer to technology and learn ways to stay safer online.
+A simple open source Blog to get people closer to technology.

 ---